linux-system-roles/network/README.md

 ### Compatibility

 The role supports the same configuration scheme for both providers.
-So, you might use the same playbook with NetworkManager and initscripts.
+That means, you can use the same playbook with NetworkManager and initscripts.
 Note however, that not every option is handled exactly the same by every provider.
 Do a test run first with `--check`.

 It is also not supported to create a configuration for one provider, and expect another provider to handle them.
-For example, creating proviles with `initscripts` provider and later on enabling NetworkManager is not guaranteed to work automatically.
+For example, creating proviles with `initscripts` provider and later enabling NetworkManager is not guaranteed to work automatically.
 Possibly you have to adjust the configuration so that it can be used by another provider.

+For example what will work is to configure a RHEL6 host with initscripts and upgrade to RHEL7 while continuing to use initscripts on RHEL7.
+What is not guaranteed to work it to upgrade to RHEL7, disable initscripts and expect NetworkManager to take over the configuration automatically.

 Depending on NetworkManager's configuration, connections may be stored as ifcfg files as well, but again it is not guaranteed that plain initscripts can handle these ifcfg files